 The FiLTER lab includes some of the most advanced spectrometry and microscopy instrumentation available, which allows scientists to measure minute particles, scan them at the atomic level, and determine their origin.
 Researchers can examine how mountains were formed by studying microscopic trace elements in a single crystal within a rock or look for trace element ‘fingerprints’ indicative of mineral deposits that might contain gold, diamonds or other valuable resources.

-From food security and forest renewal to the development of novel bio-fertilizers and compostable plastics, UBC Okanagan’s new plant growth facility will expand the research capacity of our scholars to work collaboratively to benefit the social and economic health of our region.
-The 5,100 square-foot, state-of-the-art greenhouse is located in the agricultural land reserve (ALR) on the west campus lands, near the Upper Campus Health building.
+From food security and forest renewal to the development of novel bio-fertilizers and compostable plastics, UBC Okanagan’s plant growth facility enables our scholars to work collaboratively to benefit the social and economic health of our region.
+Opened in September 2020, the 5,100 square-foot, state-of-the-art research greenhouse is located in the agricultural land reserve (ALR) on the west campus lands, near the Upper Campus Health building.

-We envision research collaborations between scientists, farmers, and community partners to jointly experiment with a diverse range of plants and crops, including grapes, hops, cherries, lavender, honeysuckle, and more.
+The vision is to enable research collaborations between scientists, farmers, and community partners to jointly experiment with a diverse range of plants and crops, including grapes, hops, cherries, lavender, honeysuckle, and more.
 With capacity for over 10,000 plants, current plantings include breadfruit, lavender, grapevine, flax and rhododendron.
 The research taking place extends beyond traditional biology and chemistry applications, such as plant-microbe interactions, plant chemistry, and plant-insect interactions, to include emerging fields of study in environmental engineering, eco-criticism, sustainability, and food systems.